The Small Business Growth Blog

 That’s good to know isn’t it.

-This can mean increased buoyancy in the community, which in turn grows the local economy and revenue.
+This can mean increased buoyancy in the local community, which in turn grows the local economy and revenue.

-The key is to always look at what the alternative options are, so if your current supply chain is causing you problems, you must study alternate solutions.
-Research other suppliers, and adjust your supply strategies, in order to improve reliability and processes efficiency.
+The key is to always look at alternative options as a back up, so if your current supply chain is causing you problems for whatever reason then you can consider alternate solutions.

-Gaining A Competitive Edge 2025
+Gaining A Competitive Edge

 2) Respond more to customers communications, or